yuramozol/whitedoc-publishing/quick-send.md

 ### 6. Conclusion
 As you've seen, integrating electronic signature functionality into your application using the DocStudio API is not only possible — it's straightforward, powerful, and highly customizable.
 From uploading a PDF, sending signature requests, and finally downloading the signed document, DocStudio gives you full control over the entire process through a clean and developer-friendly API.

-Whether you're automating legal agreements, HR documents, waivers, or any other signature-driven workflow, DocStudio lets you embed that functionality directly into your product without relying on third-party signing platforms or clunky manual processes.
+Whether you're automating legal agreements, HR documents, waivers, or any other signature-driven workflow, DocStudio lets you embed that functionality directly into your product without relying on external signing tools or slow, manual workflows.

 This tutorial covered the basics of a one-time signature flow, but DocStudio supports much more: reusable templates, embedded signing, complex role-based workflows, webhooks, and detailed audit trails — all accessible via the same consistent API.